orectique/KarenBot/README.md

 >> Passes over the current user in the queue.
 - -flock/-funlock
 >> Enables/Disables the 'f' lock.
 If 'f' is locked, Karen always registers the timestamp and author of the note.
 Works with -note.
-- -reset
+- -reset -s/o
->> Clears the queue and the corpus.
+>> Clears the queue and the specified corpus.
 - -export -s/o
 >> Creates a downloadable .txt file and shares it in the channel.